Lucifer (multinational band): History

 Now based out of Stockholm and signed to Century Media Records, the single "Faux Pharaoh" was released in December 2017.
-A second single "California Sun" followed on 4 May 2018.
+A second single "California Son" followed on 4 May 2018.
 Before Lucifer II's 6 July release, guitarist Martin Nordin of the band Dead Lord and Austrian bassist Alexander Mayr were recruited as full members.
 In October Lucifer began a European tour that included performing live on the TV show Rockpalast.
 They also took part in Kiss Kruise VIII, a six-day American music cruise from 31 October to 5 November.

 Lucifer toured North America throughout March 2019, performing one concert every day for 14 days straight, before supporting The Hellacopters at four European concerts in May.
 Throughout August they returned to the US for the second part of their North American tour.
 In October, Lucifer announced that Mayr would be leaving the band due to a medical issue.
 Harald Göthblad joined as bassist towards the end of December.

 The band's third album, Lucifer III, was released on 20 March 2020 and was nominated for Best Hard Rock/Metal at the 2021 Grammis awards.
 On their own record label, Riding Reaper Records, Lucifer released a split vinyl single with Kadavar on 19 March 2021, to which they contributed a cover of "Pull Away/So Many Times" by Dust.
 They released another cover on 4 June; "Gone with the Wind Is My Love" featuring Elin Larsson of Blues Pills, originally by Rita and the Tiaras.
 Lucifer's fourth album, Lucifer IV, was released on 29 October 2021.
 It was nominated for Best Hard Rock/Metal at the 2022 Grammis awards and was cited on Metal Injection, Wikimetal and Collectors Room on their lists of the top metal albums of 2021.

 In July 2022, Lucifer announced that they had signed to Nuclear Blast and were working on their fifth studio album.
+That album, Lucifer V, was released on 26 January 2024.